23 Sep New Black Face of Canada

 The issue of gun violence has little to do with licenced gun owners and most of the guns used in gang violence are illegal.
 Somehow our Prime Minister is just as aloof and simple as Toronto Police Chief Mark Saunders.
 This is our lesser evil for the upcoming election……..

 On the flip side of the coin, Black people (mostly men) are being killed at disproportionate rates by law enforcement.
-Police brutality against unarmed Black men has been a decades long practice in Canada.
+Police brutality against unarmed Black men and women has been a decades long practice in Canada.
 Junior Manon.
 Jermaine Carby (no knife was found on the scene).
 Eric Osawe.
 Bony Jean-Pierre.
 Marc Ekamba-Boekwa.
 Hugh Dawson.
 Marcellus Francois.

 Canadian law enforcement are also notorious for being trigger happy when it comes to mental health issues.
 Andrew Loku.
 Albert Johnson.
 Reyal Jardine-Douglas.
 Lester Donaldson.
 Wayne Williams.
 Abdirahman Abdi.
 Nicholas Gibbs.
 Alain Magloire.
 Albert Moses, these are just some of the names in our community.